 Due to esoteric nuance of the California Coastal Commission’s definition of “day use,” the State of California Parks and Recreation Service is compelled to lock you – your kids, your folks, your dog, your rig – inside this breathtaking coastal preserve, for twelve hours every day, all week long.

 This is no exaggeration.
-Reserve America clearly states it on their website.
+Reserve America clearly states it on their website the campground is closed:

 - January 1 – February 29: 7:00 pm – 7:00 am